 How SPNT Works

-SPNT has three structural pieces: a shared data layer (the substrate), three intelligence layers that feed signals into it, and four modules that read from and write to it.
+SPNT has three structural pieces: a shared data layer (the substrate), seven intelligence layers that feed signals into it, and ten modules that read from and write to it — including an agentic action layer that acts on the graph and a sovereign inference layer the modules reason on.

 This page is the bird's-eye view.
 Each piece has its own deeper page in this documentation.